swipely/aviator/README.md

 Dispatch also sets up a click event handler that will pick up links matching the selector that was set in `linkSelector` and route to its `href` attribute instead of forcing a full page load.

+### What an action on a target receives

+When a action is called on the target, it is passed a Request object and a simple options hash.
+The Request object includes `namedParams`, `queryParams`, `params` (combined named and query params), `matchedRouted`,and `uri`.
+The options hash is constructed from any options defined in setRoutes that matches the current route.

 ### `Aviator.navigate`